coderkarthiko/dl2/README.md

 #### Things I've learnt -
 1. As part of this project I learnt multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...personally, the fact that "learning" <=> optimizing an objective function <- I find it really elegant :')...

-2. Backpropagation to up-sampling and transpose convolution is computationally similiar to sub-sampling and convolution layers...I would have implemented them earlier if I had realized this...
+2. Backpropagation to up-sampling and transpose convolution is computationally similiar to sub-sampling and convolution layers...I would have implemented them earlier if I had realized this.

 ![](cnnforward.png)